ltoop/GeoDataMashupTemplate/README.markdown

 ## Anything else?

 GovHack is excellent fun and a great opportunity to meet interesting people.

-If you like playing with data (not even necessarily geodata!) you will love it :)
+If you like playing with data (not even necessarily geodata!) you are going to get a lot out of it!

 http://www.govhack.org